asylumdevgroup/Omicron-XII-Lighter/README.md

-# Omicron-XII-Lighter
+# ADG Omicron 1 Lighter Edition
 An even smaller version of ADG Omicron XII, designed to run on truly "potato" PCs.

 ## Modlist
 * Actually Additions (by Ellpeck)
-* AE2 Unofficial Extended Life (by PrototypeTrousers)
+* AE2 Unofficial Extended Life (by notmywing)
+* Alfheim Lighting Engine (by Desoroxxx)
 * AppleSkin (by squeek502)
 * AutoRegLib (by Vazkii)
 * Baubles (by Azanor13)